-Note: The db2secClientAuthPluginInit API takes as input a pointer, logMessage fn, to an API with the following prototype: SQL_API_RC (SQL_API_FN db2secLogMessage) db2int32 level, void data, db2secClientAuthPluginTerm db2int32 length
+Note: The db2secClientAuthPluginInit API takes as input a pointer, logMessage fn, to an API with the following prototype:

+'''

+SQL_API_RC (SQL_API_FN db2secLogMessage)

+(

+db2int32 level,

+void data,

+db2int32 length

+);

+'''

-The db2secLogMessage API allows the plug-in to log messages to db2diag.log for debugging or informational purposes.
-This API is provided by the DB2 database system, so you need not implement it.
+The db2secLogMessage API allows the plug-in to log messages to the db2diag log files for debugging or informational purposes.
+This API is provided by the DB2 database system, so you do not need to implement it.

+- db2secClientAuthPluginTerm

 - db2secGenerateInitialCred (Only used for gssapi)

 - db2secRemapUserid (Optional)

 - db2secGetDefaultLoginContext

 - db2secValidatePassword

 - db2secProcessServerPrincipalName (This is only for GSS-API)

 - db2secFreeToken (Functions to free memory held by the DLL)

 - db2secFreeErrormsg

 - db2secFreeInitInfo

 - The only API that must be resolvable externally is db2secClientAuthPluginInit.
 This API will take a void parameter, which should be cast to either: